GENERAL ELECTION (MIDTERM)

 ID required to register?

-YES.
-Voters are requested to provide a Utah Driver's License or State ID Number OR the last four digits of their social security number.
-If a voter has never been issused either of these they may still register.
+ID REQUIRED.
+Voters regsitering by mail are required to provide a Utah Driver's License or Non-Driver State ID Number, or the last four digits of their social security number.
+Voters may register in person but will be required to show documents from a list of approved documents.

 YES.
 Voters may register to vote or update their information ONLINE.
 Voters must have a valid Utah Driver's License or non-Driver State ID to register online.